Why is memory important: Learning from past experiences

 While many of us have fond memories of our past and youth, that isn’t exactly the most important function of our memory.

-As a matter of fact, we likely have a lot of bad ones as well.
-Of mistakes, we’ve made in the past that we’ve come to regret.
+We likely have a lot of bad ones as well.
+Mistakes, we’ve made in the past that we’ve come to regret.
 And that’s exactly what it’s all about.